Springside Chestnut Hill Academy: Athletics

 SCH's athletic teams play in the Inter-Academic League (Inter-ac), which, since its inception in 1887, remains the nation's oldest interscholastic athletic conference.

 Students can choose from 18 sports, 15 offering junior and varsity levels.
 The school offers cross country, field hockey, football, golf, soccer, tennis, volleyball, tennis, crew, basketball, ice hockey, track and field, indoor track, squash, wrestling, life sports and fitness, baseball, lacrosse, and softball.

 Sports facilities include nine playing fields, two turf fields, the longest continuously used baseball diamond in the U.S., ten squash courts, and an indoor rowing tank.
-In 2017-2018, SCH won three PAISAA state titles: boys and girls soccer and softball.
+In 2017–2018, SCH won three PAISAA state titles: boys and girls soccer and softball.
 SCH also won a SEPA championship for girls' soccer and three Inter-AC championships for boys' soccer, softball, and girls' track and field in 2018.
-In 2021-2022, SCH won two PAISAA state titles: girls' soccer and softball.
+In 2021–2022, SCH won two PAISAA state titles: girls' soccer and softball.
 The crew team sent five boats to Nationals in 2022, and the girls won a National Championship gold medal.

 In their third year, the Philadelphia Eagles held training camp at Chestnut Hill Academy prior to the 1935 season.

 Campus

 The school is situated on a 62-acre campus adjacent to the Wissahickon Creek watershed in Fairmount Park and includes the Wissahickon Inn, listed on the National Register of Historic Places.

 It opened its new McCausland Lower School & Commons in the fall of 2019.
 The learning experience remains single-sex, with gender- and age-specific pre-k to 4th-grade classrooms, while leveraging the benefits of shared common and cooperative space and access to outdoor learning areas.
 The building is perched on 10 acres of SCH woods adjacent to the Wissahickon Watershed.

 In addition to the Lower School, SCH is home to the Thornley Middle School, and Upper School students travel between campuses for the Center for Entrepreneurial Leadership classes, science classes, and robotics & engineering found in the Rorer Science Center.
 The Upper School's home is in the historic Wissahickon Inn.

 In 2020, the school opened its first Early Childhood Center for children ages 18 months to 4 years old.
-Aligning with SCH's mission to inspire unbounded curiosity and independent thought, the center follows the Reggio Emilia approach—an internationally recognized and respected teaching method.
+Aligning with SCH's mission to inspire unbounded curiosity and independent thought, the center follows the Reggio Emilia approach.